AuricTW/Cosmos-Reason2-Eval-Pack/README.md

 This folder is a sanitized export of the local evaluation work for `nvidia/Cosmos-Reason2-2B`.

-It is meant to be safe to upload as a GitHub repository.
-It includes:

-- reproduction notes
-- environment and command summaries
-- a small model-loading probe script
-- local `lmms-eval` patch files
-- final benchmark score summaries

-It intentionally does **not** include:

-- raw benchmark `samples.jsonl`
-- full terminal logs
-- Hugging Face cache contents
-- the full cloned `lmms-eval` repo
-- benchmark dataset artifacts

 ## Final scores

 | Benchmark | Metric | Exact | Table value |